What is Bactrim?

 a thyroid disorder;

 Take Bactrim exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 What happens if I miss a dose?